Two ways to influence users' personal news subscriptions

 In our example on the left we selected "Corporate News" as the obligatory subscription space.
 Please note that you can only assign spaces and their respective news.
 As of today, it's not possible to subscribe to anything else.

-Different obligatory subscriptions for different users: personalization
+Different obligatory or default subscriptions for different users: personalization

 This functionality is available as soon as you have installed the additional Linchpin Manager app with a valid license.